 Native witch-hazel vs. non-native witch-hazel

-Witch-hazel shrubs are found all over the world, mostly in North America and Asia.
-All witch-hazels are in the Hamamelis genus.
+There are five witch-hazel species found globally: three in North America and two in Asia.
+All five witch-hazels are in the Hamamelis genus.
+(It’s pronounced Ha-Ma-Mell-Is if you want to say it out loud.)

 If you want to plant native, you may need to pay attention to the Latin plant names when buying witch-hazel.